 Overall, Hryniewicz recommends taking as much care with your samples as you would on the job itself.
 “How you do your samples is very important because it presents how you are as a company,” he says.

 3. Protect the space

 To shield finished walls, Hyde Concrete hangs plastic sheeting first, followed by masking paper.
-The plastic is more stain-resistant than the paper, but any oversprayed stain on plastic alone could drip down onto the floor.
+The plastic is more stain-resistant than the paper.
+However, any oversprayed stain on plastic alone could drip down onto the floor.
 The paper, on the other hand, will absorb the stain, keeping it from running.
-For unfinished drywall, they use just a layer of paper, which will still protect the wall from the bulk of the stain.
+For unfinished drywall, they use just a layer of paper.
+This will still protect the wall from the bulk of the stain.